-A rent support grant of 64% of the current market rent

-2. Delegates authority to the Participation and Engagement Team Leader, in consultation with the Director: One Legal to agree the terms of a rent support grant agreement with the applicant.
+- 1. agrees to a rent support grant of 74% of current market rent to the Gardens Gallery, Proscenium Building, Montpellier Gardens - 2. delegates authority to the Participation and Engagement Team Leader, in consultation with the Director: One Legal to agree the terms of a rent support grant agreement with the applicant.